Interesting Effects of Hypoxia in Cancer • CCT

 - Radiation Therapy: This involves using high-energy radiation to kill cancerous cells in the affected area.

-- Chemotherapy: Drugs are used to attack and destroy cancer cells throughout the body, making this a practical option when a tumor has spread beyond the spine.
+- Chemotherapy: Medical professionals use drugs to attack and destroy cancer cells throughout the body, making this a practical option when a tumor has spread beyond the spine.

 Sometimes, a medical professional may recommend a combination of treatments depending on your situation.
 No matter what type of treatment plan is recommended, it is crucial to work closely with your doctor to monitor progress and manage any potential side effects that may arise.
 Regular follow-up visits and imaging tests are essential for tracking the tumor's size and location.